Acts of bravery are not the preserve of humans alone. Many animals that have served in military conflict have shown outstanding devotion to duty.

-Warrior survived the Great War were others fell, returning home in 1918.
-He receives the Honorary PDSA Dickin Medal in honour of all animals in World War I, whose contribution predate the awards’ creation.
+Warrior survived the Great War where others fell, returning home in 1918.
+He died in 1941 at the age of 32.

-Simon served on the Royal Navy’s HMS Amethyst and was known for his cheeky persona which was loved by all aboard.
+Simon served on the Royal Navy’s HMS Amethyst and was known for his cheeky persona, which was loved by all aboard.
 He acted as a lucky mascot to the crew and proved extremely useful when killing off a rat infestation.

 Simon came under attack in April 1949 as part of the Yangtze Incident, a clash between the Royal Navy and the People’s Liberation Army during the Chinese Civil War.
 Although he survived his injuries, he died of a viral infection later that year.
 He is one of the most decorated cats in history, receiving the Blue Cross Medal and the Naval General Service Medal in addition to the PDSA Dickin Medal for ‘behaviour of the highest order’ during his service.